benjy2429/cc-build-monitor/README.md

 ## Configuration

 Options can be specified using environment variables.
+This project uses [dotenv](https://www.npmjs.com/package/dotenv) to make local development easier.

+Copy `.env.example` to a new file `.env` and set your config options there.
+These will be loaded automatically when starting the server.

 Possible options include:

 Environment variable | Description | Default value
 ---|---|---